evanchooly/mongo-java-driver/POJOCodecUsage.md

 Conventions
 ======
 Conventions provide a more automated approach to configuring class mapping.
 Rather than explicitly making every decision about how to map classes, conventions define a set of broad guidelines that are applied across the range of mapped classes.
-Conventions are optionally passed to the `PojoCodecProviderBuilder` when it is first created and applied to every class registered with the builder.
+Conventions are optionally passed to the `PojoCodecProvider.Builder` when it is first created and applied to every class registered with the builder.
 If no list is passed, a default list of Conventions are used.
 Users can also provide a `ConventionOptions` instance to configure this set of default Conventions.
 If no options are passed, default options are applied.
 To sum up, users can pass in:

 1. Nothing
 2. A `ConventionOptions` instance